patricklafrance/wmfnext-shell/README.md

 }
 ```

 👉 Start the remote application, then the host application.
 You should see a navigation item named _"Remote1/Page 1"_.
-Click on it to navigate to the federated page.
+Click on the link to navigate to the federated page.

 > If you are having issues, make sure that both applications `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
-The dependency versions should also match between both applications.
+The dependency versions should be the same for the host and the module application.

 ## 📚 Guides

-In the following guides, we'll go step by a step through the creation of a federated SPA.
-As we progress, we'll add parts to the federated application to ultimately end up with an application matching the following diagram.
+In the following guides, we'll go step by step through the creation of a federated SPA using this shell.
+As we progress, we'll add more parts to ultimately end up with an application matching the following diagram.

 <p align="center">
     <img alt="Target application" src="./app-dark.drawio.svg#gh-dark-mode-only" />